 For each task, each individual’s assessed contribution to the task should last for 3-5 minutes.

 While there is considerable freedom in task setting, teachers should ensure that a proposed task contains enough inherent complexity to allow students to access the descriptors in the higher bands of the mark schemes.

 Teachers are not currently required to video record their students’ performances, but they may do so.
 This can be useful if you are selected for an external moderation visit.
 You then have the option to use the video recordings to moderate your marking rather than organising live performances on the day the moderator visits you.
 Video recordings can also be used for internal moderation across departments.

 Edexcel provides video recordings of student performances that you can use to standardise your marking.
-If you would like a set, email email@example.com and I will send you one.
+If you would like a set, contact us and we will send you one.

 For the writing element of English Today, you may be asked to write a leaflet, the script for a podcast, an article or a blog.

 In each case, the text should be presented as linear text.
 No images, colours or design features are needed.